Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

 Once $\rho(t,x)$ has negative regions in $x$, the square root in the integrand of the above numerator will generate complex values, though their imaginary parts are all negligible in Figures \ref{WavePacketFreeRUSimGauss}, \ref{GaussWavepacketFreeSimGauss}, and \ref{WavePacketinESimGauss}.

-In Figure \ref{WavePacketFreeRUSimGauss} (left), we show the quantities ${\cal G}^{}_\Psi$ (dashed curves) and ${\cal G}^{}_\rho$ (solid curves) of the same wavepackets in Figure \ref{WavePacketFree}.
+In Figure \ref{WavePacketFreeRUSimGauss} (left), we show the quantities ${\cal G}^{}_\Psi$ (dashed curves) and ${\cal G}^{}_\rho$ (solid curves) for those wavepackets considered in Figure \ref{WavePacketFree}.
 One can see that the larger value of $c\vartheta$ [corresponding to the larger initial width $2\sigma$ in Figure \ref{WavePacketFreeRUSimGauss} (right)] is, the lower decay rate of the similarity to Gaussian functions ${\cal G}^{}_\Psi$ or ${\cal G}^{}_\rho$ will be.
 For the same wavepacket solution, ${\cal G}^{}_\Psi$ drops faster than ${\cal G}^{}_\rho$ as $t$ increases.
 This is because the phase of $\Psi$ becomes highly nonlinear in $x$ for $t>0$ and evolves very quickly in a complicated way in $t$ such that the projection in (\ref{GauPsi}) get worse very quickly, while ${\cal G}^{}_\rho$ is not sensitive to the phase.

 The corresponding half-widths $\sigma$ for $\Psi$ (dashed curves) and $\rho$ (solid curves) are shown in Figure \ref{WavePacketFreeRUSimGauss} (right), where one can see that the best fit of the half-width $\sigma$ for wavefunction $\Psi$ tends to overlap as $t\to\infty$.
-In contrast, for each wavepacket solution the half-width $\sigma$ of the charge density $\rho$ grows linearly in time for sufficiently large $t$ with a rate depending on the parameter $c\vartheta$.
+In contrast, for each wavepacket solution the half-width $\sigma$ of the KG charge density $\rho$ grows linearly in time for sufficiently large $t$ with a rate depending on the parameter $c\vartheta$.
 The larger $c\vartheta$ is, the larger initial width $2\sigma$ and the lower spreading rate of $\rho$ will be.
 When the initial width $2\sigma$ is well below the Compton wavelength, the spreading rate can exceed the speed of light (blue solid curve) as the shape of $\rho$ gets highly non-Gaussian in Figure \ref{WavePacketFree}.